davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

                 ||     ||
 ```

-If you're a Mac where you've been using Homebrew for a while, you can run `brew list` and `brew list
+If you're on a Mac where you've been using Homebrew for a while, you can run `brew list` and `brew list
 --cask` to list your installed formulae and casks.
 Once you've added every package you want to carry
-over to the correspondings lists in your Nix config, uncomment `onActivation.cleanup =
+over to the corresponding lists in your Nix config, uncomment `onActivation.cleanup =
 "uninstall"`.
 Your homebrew config in `nix-darwin` is now *declarative*: only the packages specified
 in your `flake.nix` will be installed, and if you ever remove a package from the lists here it will
 be uninstalled the next time you reload with `darwin-rebuild switch`.